ottokafka2/leave/docs/diaries/2024/january/talk.md

  the winter and hot in the summer, the playground was so small and the dormitory was crawling with cockroaches.
 In the meantime, I missed when the sun was about to come down, I sit by the window in the classroom and watched people entering the school gate and talking.
 I missed when I walked in circles in the playground with my friends.
 I missed when the wind would go through the dormitory and brought everything into life.
+And the canteen, ewwww.
+Sorry, canteen is the worst.

 ## Talk